 Let’s talk about art.

 Aimee Dawson is a British writer, editor and speaker on the art world.
-Her areas of specialty include art in the digital sphere; art and Instagram; and Modern and contemporary art in the Middle East.
+Her areas of specialty include art in the digital sphere; art and social media; and Modern and contemporary art in the Middle East.
+She is the author of the monthly column Insta’ gratification, which looks at how the art world and social media collide in often innovative—but also problematic—ways, and also a Guest Lecturer at SOAS, University of London.

-Having studied a BA in Arabic and Middle East Studies at the University of Exeter and holding an MA in Contemporary Art and Art Theory of Africa and Asia from SOAS, University of London, Aimee’s first passion is art from the Middle East and North Africa.
+Having studied a BA in Arabic and Middle East Studies at the University of Exeter and holding an MA in Contemporary Art and Art Theory of Africa and Asia from SOAS, Aimee’s first passion is art from the Middle East and North Africa.
 She spent time living in Egypt and Morocco and she continues to regularly travel to the region.
 Aimee has written for a number of publications within or related to the Middle East including Ibraaz, Mada Masr, Harper’s Bazaar Arabia, Tribe, Reorient, FOLIO and MOJEH magazine as well as contributing to London’s major festivals of Arab culture: Arab Women Artists Now (AWAN), Nour Festival of Arts, and Shubbak.

 Aimee spent several years working in publishing and was the managing editor for Ibraaz’s Visual Culture in the Middle East book series (Uncommon Grounds: New Media and Critical Practices in North Africa and the Middle East, IB Tauris, 2014; Dissonant Archives: Contemporary Visual Culture and Contested Narratives in the Middle East, IB Tauris, 2015; Future Imperfect: Contemporary Art Practices and Cultural Institutions in the Middle East, Sternberg Press, 2016) and also for Hiwa K’s monograph Don’t Shrink Me to the Size of a Bullet (Walther König, 2017).
 She was a contributing writer to the volume African Artists, an expansive survey of 300 modern and contemporary artists who were born, or who have lived, in Africa (Phaidon, 2022).